Capped heron: Behaviour

+Food and feeding

 Capped herons hunt mainly for fish, but also aquatic insects and larvae, tadpoles, and frogs.
 Fish taken as prey tend to be between 1 and 5 cm long.
 The insects are hunted in the nearby vegetation along the river or pond, and the fish in the shallow waters.

 In a typical hunting sequence the heron will stand erectly searching for potential prey; after locating it they will crouch slowly and extend their neck; finally they will introduce their beak into the water at a great speed to catch the prey.
 The frequency of success observed is 23%.
 They can also use the same sequence while walking in the shallows.
 They usually walk slowly, covering the same area repeatedly pausing for a few seconds, then slowly moving one foot to take a new step.
 There are reports of individuals doing aerial hunting, peaking, gleaning, foot paddling, dipping, swimming feeding, and bill-vibrating.

 Capped herons move frequently between feeding sites, sometimes flying up to 100m.
 They may be crepuscular, but have been observed foraging during broad daylight, unlike the night-herons.
 They usually hunt solitarily.